mustafahamoody/nerf_autonomy/README.md

 3. Open the WebSocket connection in Foxglove in your browser.

 You should see a 2D occupancy grid with a path populated in the 3D viewport.

+You just created an autonomous path on a real-life environment using nerf_autonomy!